zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 A client-only install is in fact installing the server executable.
-This will be fixed in a future beta release.
+This will be fixed in a future release.
 In the meantime the work-around is to delete the .exe.
 This can be automated by using a scripted install.

 Uninstallation